Ramzuous/Ceph-Cluster-Ansible/README.md

 To run project you need to prepare

- 1. VM template with CentOS-8-Stream Cloud init
+ 1. VM template with CentOS-8-Stream Cloud init ( template need to have set ciuser and cipass)
  2. User for play ansible

 If you did above actions, you can set vairiables in <code>prepare-settings.sh</code>